5 Minutes with MBA Student David Anderson

 It was just two months ago that my board promoted me from operations manager to the Managing Director, and I think the MBA was a contributing factor.
 Now, I fit seamlessly into the role and I’m comfortable with my knowledge that I’ve gained from the MBA to do that job really effectively.

 Would you like to find out more about the AIB MBA?
-Get your MBA information pack here.
+Get your MBA Brochure here.

 This article has been constructed by Megan Baker from an AIB interview.
 The very best has been done to accurately reflect the thoughts and opinions of the participant.